Getting Long-Term Disability (LTD) Benefits for Leukemia

 Coping with a serious type of cancer like leukemia is scary and overwhelming, without the added stress of fighting the insurance company for long-term disability (LTD) benefits to which you are entitled.
 Insurance companies can be challenging to work with, as they often prioritize their own financial interests and wrongfully deny claims.

-However, the team of attorneys and professionals at Chisholm Chisholm & Kilpatrick LTD have the knowledge and experience you need.
+However, the team of attorneys and professionals at Chisholm Chisholm & Kilpatrick have the knowledge and experience you need.
 We can help to get you the long-term disability benefits you deserve by fighting the insurance company on your behalf so you can focus on what is most important: your health.
-To see if we can assist, call us at 401-331-6300 for a free initial consultation.
+To see if we can assist, call us at 401-331-6300 for a free case evaluation.

 What is Leukemia?